 Fees are calculated pro rata according to the number of Units of Competency in the enrolment.
 For example, if there are 10 UoCs in the qualification, each UoC will be charged at $2990, less the $300 Registration Fee divided by 10 which equates to $269 each.

 Part RPL/part training and assessment or Full RPL pathways

 An RPL Registration Fee applies at $300 per student.

-Where a student completes the qualification via part Recognised Prior Learning (RPL), and part training and assessment, a 25% RPL discount will apply to fees for any UoCs achieved via RPL.
+Where a student completes some or all of the qualification via Recognised Prior Learning (RPL), a 25% RPL discount will apply to fees for any UoCs achieved via RPL.

 Following the RPL Registration Fee, remaining fees are charged as UoCs are commenced at the rate applicable to the nominated pathway for each UoC, that is either full training and assessment rate, or the 25% RPL discounted rate.

 Assessment usually commences on any UoCs that are nominated for RPL at the same time.

 If a full RPL pathway has been established, the price of the Qualification will be discounted to $2317.50.
 Following the RPL Registration Fee of $300 per student, remaining fees are charged when UoCs are commenced.